vinay-duggi/linux-kernel-projects/03_char_device/README.md

 accelerators used in HPC clusters follow this exact character device pattern.
 Understanding this interface is foundational for:
-- Canonical partner engineering with silicon vendors
+- Partner engineering with silicon vendors
 - HPC accelerator support at NVIDIA
 - Any low-level hardware enablement work